Introduction

 Finally, .NET/Link comes with full source code.
 You can examine the code to supplement the documentation, get tips for your own programs, better understand how to use advanced features, or just see how it works.

-Some familiarity with both the .NET Framework and the Wolfram Language is assumed in this tutorial.
+Some familiarity with both .NET and the Wolfram Language is assumed in this tutorial.
 In Part 2, which covers writing .NET programs that call the Wolfram Language, major examples are generally provided in both C# and Visual Basic .NET versions, although overall the documentation is perhaps slightly more C#-centric.
 Naturally, when writing .NET programs that use .NET/Link, you can use any .NET-aware language, not just C# and Visual Basic .NET.

 "Calling .NET from the Wolfram Language" shows how you use .NET/Link to call .NET from the Wolfram Language and "Calling the Wolfram Language from .NET" shows how to call the Wolfram Language from .NET.